fvelez-bracho/Capstone_Project_rest/README.md

 ## (Results)
   Finally, the data has shown us the following information:

-1. There is little competition in general for sushi restaurants in the center of Seville.
+1. There are few competitors in the center of seville for our sushi restaurant.
 2. within the 3 locations the results are as follows:

 | LOCATION| PLAZA NUEVA| ALFALFA| ALAMEDA|